RitaBu/cospaces-scripts/VRLocomotionDemo/README.md

-# Locomotion Demo (Teleport Markers)
+# Locomotion Demo (Teleport Pins)

->"Ice Skaters" stage originally created by Susanne, retrofitted with additional teleport markers for VR.
+>"Ice Skaters" stage originally created by Susanne, retrofitted with additional teleport pins for VR.
-Features highlight animation and dynamic fadeIn/fadeOut of markers depending on player gaze
+Features highlight animation and dynamic fadeIn/fadeOut of pins depending on player gaze

 >Intent of this demo is to showcase a locomotion (movement) system commonly used for VR.
 Recurring problems with VR navigation are long waiting times due to slow camera movement as well as -too much- freedom of exploration when walking in VR.
-Teleport markers allow creators to limit user exploration to pre-defined, polished locations while preventing players to trail off.
+Teleport pins allow creators to limit user exploration to pre-defined, polished locations while preventing players to trail off.

 ## Project location